 It's likely that not all sales of your print books will be reflected in the features on the Sales Info tab.
-Nielsen estimates they report approximately 75% of print book sales in the US retail market.
+Nielsen estimates they report approximately 85% of print book sales in the US trade retail market.
 Sales reported in these features depend on which retailers selling your book participate in Nielsen.
 Additionally, different reporting time periods result in different reports data between Author Central and your publisher or distributor.
 Nielsen BookScan data is updated every week for the most recent week’s sales; sales on Amazon.com and other retailers may not be reported to your publisher or distributor on the same schedule.

 The Sales Info tab in Author Central is meant to allow you to see sales trends, but is not meant to replace reports you receive from your publisher.

 The Amazon Bestsellers Rank History graph is updated every hour in Author Central and on your books’ detail pages on Amazon.com.

 Each Friday, by 12:00 A.M.
 Pacific Time, new BookScan data appears in the Sales by Geography and Sales by Week features.
 The data shown there includes sales information about your print books from the previous Monday to the most recent Sunday.
 Data may occasionally be updated before Friday.